Kozo Watanabe (engineer): Early days

-Joined Nissan
+Joining Nissan

 He joined Nissan in April 1967 and was assigned to the Prince Division, which had recently been merged into Nissan in August 1966, located in Ogikubo, Tokyo, as he hoped.
 The main building was the former Nakajima Aircraft Company's Tokyo Plant facility.

 He was assigned to Design Group No. 2 of the Design Department No. 1 headed by two managers.
 One of them was Shinichiro Sakurai, the other was Ushio Fuyuki.
 One of Sakurai's subordinates Naganori Itō held direct responsibility over Watanabe.
 Itō who would later take over Sakurai's responsibilities.

 Itō instructed Watanabe and allowed him to design some parts of C10 Skyline GT-R's suspension.

 One day, Watanabe said to Sakurai that he would like to design a racing car.

 Sakurai said, "Come on.
 No way.
 You must learn about the production cars first.
 It's impossible for you to design a racing car now."

 But gradually, Itō allowed him to design some parts of the suspension of the racing cars such as R381 and R382.